Adetune/Sway-Update/README.md

 As the SunMusic record label Entertainment Manager, I want to use a dashboard that analyses SunMusic data.
 This dashboard should allow me to identify the following:

-- Data-Driven Decision Making
+- Segmentation
-- Audience Segmentation
+- Target our Audience
-- Compaign Effective
+- Campaign Effectiveness
 - Platform Optimization

 With this information, I can make more informed decisions about how to ensure the album's global success and also solidify Sway's position as a rising star in the international music scene.